Ryttis/Gilded-Rose-Php/README.md

 * Factory Pattern was used to build Products (implementations of Items)
 * Item class was injected as dependency.

-### New Product
+### Product
+* In all product classes implemented updateQuality() method - updates $sell_in and $quality properties values injected from Item class.
- If you want to introduce a new product, first create a class in src directory.
+* If you want to introduce a new product - simply create a product class in src directory and update protected static $lookup array in SetProductProcessingClass class - add product name with asocialted class name.

 Good luck